Klortho/flextree/README.md

 * Right click on this flextree project, and select Properties.
 Under "Java Build Path", check "org.eclipse.swt".
 This includes the SWT library as a dependency.

+* Then, you should be able to right-click on Flextree.java (under src/main/java), and select Run as -> Java application.

 # To do